PacoVu/ringcentral-supervision-demo/README.md

 - Choose 2 user extensions as the monitored agents.

 ## Run the demo
-Open 3 terminal windows and run the following command on each window.
+Open 2 terminal windows and run the following command on each window.
 Assumed that you are under the main project folder.

 Ngrok tunnel
 ```
-$ cd ringcentral-supervision-demo
-$ ngrok http 5000
+% ngrok http 3000
 ```
 Copy the ngrok address and specify it in the .env as follow: